Baby Wants to Be Held All the Time – Reasons and Solutions

 It may feel a little tiring right now to hold your baby all the time but remember he will soon outgrow your arms.
 So, you may enjoy cuddling and holding him while it lasts.
-You can always ask your partner or other family members to help so that you get some time to rest.
+Of course, you can always ask your partner or other family members to help so that you get some time to rest.